Capuchin Services Center

-The Capuchin Services Center serves as the distribution site for emergency food and clothing.
+The Capuchin Services Center assists 228,000 of our Detroit neighbors annually with emergency food and clothing.

 It also distributes appliances and furniture for families reestablishing households after a fire or a stay in a shelter.
 There are no geographic eligibility criteria; however, all recipients of service are interviewed by an emergency assistance worker.
 Identification must be provided for all individuals for whom assistance is requested.
 Families are eligible for food assistance every thirty days, and receive sufficient food to feed a family of four for a week.
 A typical food package contains ten pounds of meat, canned and boxed dry goods, fresh produce and fruit.

 Case management services are provided by degreed social workers, and support groups are offered for mothers and grandparents raising grandchildren.